menu Home About Me Home Freebies My Store

 Making the Mole Concept Click and Stick: Lab Stations That Bring Avogadro’s Number to Life

 If you’ve ever taught high school chemistry, you know that the mole concept is one of the most important concepts we teach.
-The mole concept is likely a brand-new idea to most students in your class.
-The idea of a mole and Avogadro’s number of atoms/molecules involves numbers so large that students can’t visualize them.
+The mole concept is likely a brand new idea to most students in your class.
+The idea of a mole and Avogadro’s number of atoms and molecules involves numbers so large that students can’t visualize them.
 The year of chemistry is going to involve endless conversions between mass, moles, and molecules.
 Students need to grasp this concept quickly because the truth is, the mole is the backbone of chemistry.
 Without a strong foundation in this concept, everything from stoichiometry to chemical reactions becomes a stumbling block.

 👉 TL;DR?
 Check out the Mole Chat Lab Stations here.